waydegilliam/dotfiles/README.md

 Ventura and linux boxes running Ubuntu 22.04) and virtual private servers (running Ubuntu 22.04), so depending on your OS version or hardware you may run accross issues running all of these commands successfully.

-I use [Alacritty](https://alacritty.org/) v0.12.3 for my terminal emulator.
-Any gui-related programs are configured to work best with Alacritty, so I'd recommend using it.

 Run `:PlugInstall` and `:LspInstall` when opening NeoVim for the first time.
 It will complain about missing plugins and language servers, so you will have to restart it a